- My LS

 In parallel, the LSB is undertaking some preliminary work on reserved activities in the context of the new strategy development.

 As part of the work, LSB will look at what improvements could be made to the market using the LSB’s existing legislative powers.

 Under section 24 of the Legal Services Act 2007 (the Act), the LSB Board may recommend to the lord chancellor to add any legal activity to the activities which are currently reserved.

 Under section 26 of the Act, the LSB Board may recommend that an activity should cease to be a reserved legal activity.

 However, a removal of any of the current reserved activities would require primary legislation.

 What we’re doing

-We’ll be engaging with the LSB over the summer period, as this will be a good opportunity to help shape their early thinking.
+We’ve been engaging with the LSB over the summer and autumn period to help shape their early thinking.

 The LSB will hold exploratory discussions with the Ministry of Justice, the Competition and Markets Authority and others should the LSB Board decides to carry out work on the review of reserved activities.

-This would be followed up by a stakeholder consultation at the end of the year on whether to actually conduct the review.
+This would be followed up by a stakeholder consultation on whether to actually conduct the review.